foreverDEVVivek/mern_app/README.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is Open-Source Contribution, So you can republish and modify it.
+Feel free to modify.